ETHICOMP2025: 22ND INTERNATIONAL CONFERENCE ON THE ETHICAL AND SOCIAL IMPACTS OF ICT, ETHICOMP2025, LISBON

 13:00-14:30Lunch Break

 Panel Description: As artificial intelligence becomes increasingly embedded in decision-making, infrastructure, and daily life, urgent questions arise about its long-term ethical and social impact.
-The rapid deployment of AI technologies—often outpacing legal and moral frameworks—raises critical concerns.
-Key technologies and sectors' implications will be discussed with an interdisciplinary approach.
+The rapid deployment of AI technologies—often outpacing the development of legal and moral frameworks—raises critical concerns.
+The implications of key technologies and sectors will be discussed with an interdisciplinary approach.

 Location: A02